 Those wishing to become Orthodox first enrol as Catechumens and spend some time acquainting themselves with the Faith and Life of the Orthodox Church.
 At a mutually agreed time the Catechumen is either chrismated or baptised depending on any previous church connection.

 Theological Education - "E-Quip"

-The parish runs a Diploma Course ("E-Quip") in Orthodox Theology over 3 years from late September to mid-July with breaks of 4 and 3 weeks respectively for Nativity (Christmas) / Theophany (Epiphany) and Holy Week / Pascha (Easter).
-The second 3 year local lecture cycle began again in September 2014.
-The online version is continuously available.
+The parish runs a Diploma Course ("E-Quip") in Orthodox Theology.
+The Course is published online here.
 The Diploma is an optional extra and involves 6 essays per annum over 3 years.
 The Course is blessed by our bishop and functions as both an instrument for general Christian education and theological formation prior to ordination, (Year 1 before the diaconate and Years 2 and 3 before the priesthood.

 This course, which assumes no previous knowledge beyond the basics of Christian faith and life, is designed to equip Orthodox Christians (and exceptionally non-Orthodox spouses of attending Orthodox) in Orthodox theology for their own witness and service.